volkamerlab/KinFragLib/data/filters/DataWarrior/README.md

 - go to file dropdown menu
   * save special
   * choose SDfile
-  * name it "Enamine_Building_Blocks.sdf" and save it in a folder called DataWarrior in same directory as your fragment library
+  * name it `Enamine_Building_Blocks.sdf` and save it in a folder called DataWarrior in same directory as your fragment library

 Note: if you only want to use exact matches choose "exact structures" in the dropdown menu